-Listening rooms are now part of the city’s mix, but they are not all the same.
+Dubai activities keep expanding, and one format is starting to show up more often.
+Dubai listening rooms are now part of the city's mix, but they are not all the same.
 Some run nightly, some open only for scheduled sessions, and some exist through events.
-A few sit inside unexpected locations, including an art gallery in Alserkal Avenue.
+A few sit inside unexpected locations, including an art gallery on Alserkal Avenue.

 This is not a large scene yet, but it is becoming easier to spot.

-Rekord At Alserkal Avenue Runs On Its Own Terms
+Rekord at Alserkal Avenue Runs on Its Own Terms

 Rekord runs differently from a standard venue.
 It functions as a gallery installation with curated sessions and appointments.
 Public access is not guaranteed daily, and walk-ins depend on programming.